-If a student has a legitimate reason for an absence, this should be communicated with the instructor before the absence, in writing.
-Students are responsible for material covered in the lectures whether they attend class or not.
+If a student has a legitimate reason for an absence, this should be communicated with the instructor prior to the absence whenever possible.
+Students are responsible for material covered in the lectures whether or not they attend class.

 Research has shown that students who attend class are more likely to be successful.
-You should attend every class unless you have a university excused absence such as active military service, a religious holy day, or an official university function as stated in the Student Attendance and Authorized Absences Policy(PDF)(https://policy.unt.edu/sites/default/files/06.039_StudAttnandAuthAbsence.Pub2.19.pdf).
+You should attend every class unless you have a university excused absence such as active military service, a religious holy day, or an official university function as stated in the Student Attendance and Authorized Absences Policy (PDF)(https://policy.unt.edu/sites/default/files/06.039\StudAttnandAuthAbsence.Pub2\.19.pdf).